CreativeRusBear/ping-pong/README.md

 ## About application

-This application is created using :bookmark_tabs: :
+This application is created by using :bookmark_tabs: :
  * `HTML` - hypertext markup language;
  * `CSS` - style sheet language;
  * `JavaScript` - programming language;